 If you decide not to seek help after strangulation, there are some things you can do at home that might help you manage the symptoms.
 Try to avoid bright lights and situations with lots of stimulus, reduce stress by taking some time off work, limit your screen time, and rest whenever you are tired.

 There are a few red flags you should look out for at home.
 If you start to struggle to breathe, call an ambulance.
 Your throat can continue to swell for a couple of days after the event.
 After being strangled, it’s common to have headaches and difficulty thinking straight, but if these symptoms get worse or keep going for more than ten days, seek medical attention.
-This SOS card outlines the signs and symptoms that NSW Health believe warrant medical attention.
+Having visible signs of strangulation can mean there are also internal injuries that should be checked out.

 We are also in the process of making some extra resources to help.
 In the meantime, we have collected some things you can watch, listen to, or read.